 \subparagraph{Interlacing.} In the above discussion we assume $\mathfrak{m} = 0$.
-However, there exists no probability measure on $[0,1]$ which can enforce this.
-The problem is that the scaling on the positive side (the $a_n$s and the $c$) is exponentially larger than the scaling on the negative side (the $b_n$s).
-To get $\mathfrak{m} = 0$ we would need that the probability mass corresponding to the $a_n$s and $c$ scaled by the magnitude of these elements equals the probability mass of the $b_n$s times the scale of the $b_n$s.
-The exponential difference in scale implies that the probability mass of the $b_n$s needs to grow exponentially in $n$ and the sum of all this `probability mass' adds up to infinity.
+However, constructing the probability measure such that $\mathfrak{m} = 0$ is not straightforward.
+The problem is that the scaling on the positive side (the $a_n$'s and the $c$) is exponentially larger than the scaling on the negative side (the $b_n$'s).
+To get $\mathfrak{m} = 0$ we would need the probability mass for the $a_n$'s and $c$ times the magnitude of these elements to be scaled so that it equals the probability mass of the $b_n$'s times the scale of the $b_n$'s.
+The exponential difference in scale implies that the probability mass of the $b_n$'s needs to grow exponentially in $n$ and the sum of all this mass has to add up to infinity.

-By closer inspection one can observe that the $a_n$s pose no serious problem since one can just downscale the probability assigned to them by an exponential factor.
+By closer inspection, one can observe that the $a_n$'s pose no serious problem since one can just downscale the probability assigned to them by an exponential factor.
 However, the $c$ poses a more serious problem.
-Let $p > 0$ be the probability on $c$.
+Let $p > 0$ be the probability corresponding to $c$.
 We use $c= \sum_{n=1}^\infty n^{-1} e_n$ and we thus have a factor of $p/n$ pulling the mean element towards the positive direction in dimension $n$.
-Hence, we will need a weight $p_n = p 2^n/n$ for the $b_n$ elements to counter this pull.
-The $p$ does not change with $n$ and we are left with weights $p_n$ which grow rapidly in $n$.
+Hence, we will need a probability of $p_n = p 2^n/n$ for the $b_n$ elements to counter this pull.
+Since $p$ does not change with $n$ we are left with $p_n$'s that grow rapidly in $n$.

-The approach with the initialization $c$ is in a way to rigid and does not allow us to assign lower probability mass in $n$.
-One way to overcome this problem is to break up the initialization and add probability mass to the different dimensions while the algorithm is running.
-We do this by replacing the single $c$ with elements for each dimension $n$.
-Since we do not want to alter the overall behavior of the algorithm these different elements will need to be of a low scale and we need multiple elements to regain the $1/n$ value that $c$ would assign.
-So for each dimension $e_n$ we are left with a finite sequence of elements $c_{n,1}, c_{n,2},\ldots$ which takes the role of the original $c$.
+Using an initialization $c$ is in a way too rigid and does not allow us to assign lower probability mass as $n$ increases.
+One way to overcome this problem is to break the initialization up and add probability mass to the different dimensions while the algorithm is running.
+We do this by replacing the single $c$ with infinitely many elements, one for each dimension $e_n$.
+Since we do not want to alter the overall behavior of the algorithm these different elements will need to be of a low scale and we need to sum multiple elements to regain the $1/n$ value that $c$ would have assigned.
+Therefore, for each dimension $e_n$, we are left with a finite sequence of elements $c_{n,1}, c_{n,2},\ldots$ which takes the role of the original $c$.

 The question is then how we can guarantee that all these $c_{n,i}$ elements are chosen to simulate the initialization through $c$ before the algorithm proceeds as usual.
 We guarantee this by introducing dimensions $\tilde e_{n,i}$ which are orthogonal to all the $e_n$.
 These dimensions are used to force the algorithm to choose $c_{n,i+1}$ after $c_{n,i}$ until the final element of the sequence is chosen and we have a weight of $1/n$ in dimension $e_n$.